 Added value content

-To create a social network app that handles a lot of content, in addition to functionality on the frontend, you should also consider backend solutions.
+To create a social network app that handles a lot of content, in addition to functionality on the frontend you should also consider backend solutions.

 NoSQL databases aren’t designed to support many one-to-one and one-to-many entity relationships.
-MongoDB, for example, isn’t the best choice when it comes to storing “likes” for user photos.
+MongoDB, for example, isn’t the best choice when it comes to storing likes for user photos.

 In addition to user management, an admin panel can also implement entity management features to offer some control over user-generated content.
-Sometimes an admin panel also has a stats page with integrated analytics.
-We suggest that you use one of several third-party analytics systems like Mixpanel and Google Analytics, but also develop complementary features for the admin panel that can meet your needs.
-For instance, Google Analytics shows behaviour of the entire user group, but doesn’t provide any data on specific user behavior.
+Sometimes an admin panel also has a statistics page with integrated analytics.
+We suggest using one of several third-party analytics systems like Mixpanel or Google Analytics but also developing complementary features for the admin panel that can meet your needs.
+For instance, Google Analytics shows behavior of the entire user group but doesn’t provide any data on specific user behavior.
 Creating user behavior logs can provide you with deeper analytics.

-The most popular social networks like Facebook gain a big chunk of money from the knowledge of human behavior and statistics.
-Relevant stats will help you gain insights on the app’s performance and come up with new ideas on how to enhance your app.
+The most popular social networks like Facebook gain a big chunk of their money from knowledge of human behavior and statistics.
+Relevant statistics will help you gain insights into your app’s performance and come up with new ideas for how to enhance your app.
 All in all, social networking app development is a big deal.
 To get in the game with fewer risks, we suggest that you start with a smaller version of your product, or an MVP, then work your way to the top.